icd2k3/react-router-breadcrumbs-hoc/README.md

 export default withBreadcrumbs()(Breadcrumbs);
 ```

-This will work for some routes, but you may want other routes to be dynamic (such as a user name breadcrumb).
+The example above will work for some routes, but you may want other routes to be dynamic (such as a user name breadcrumb).
 Let's modify the above example to handle custom-set breadcrumbs.

 ```js
 import withBreadcrumbs from 'react-router-breadcrumbs-hoc';